clj-easy/graal-docs/README.md

 When we refer to GraalVM in this repository, we mean SubstrateVM, the native compiler, unless otherwise indicated.

+## Community

+> :wave: Need help or want to chat?
+Say hi on [Clojurians Slack](http://clojurians.net/) in [#graalvm](https://clojurians.slack.com/app_redirect?channel=graalvm).

+We heartily welcome, and greatly appreciate, tips, tricks, corrections and improvements from you.

 ## [Hello world](doc/hello-world.md)

 ## Tips and tricks